 Chances are you'll want your living room to fill a variety of needs.
 Sometimes you'll want to watch TV, but maybe other times you'll want to talk with guests or relax alone.
 In this case, consider everything you want your room to be and make some compromises.

 Opt for a couple of chairs instead of a sofa so you can rearrange the chairs for conversations between friends when your favourite show isn't on.
 Or make sure some of your chairs have lamps nearby.
 Then you can relax after your guests have left and the room is all yours.

 The most common way to begin is to decide what you want the room's focal point to be.
 This can be a TV, fireplace, or anything else.
 The focal point is what you want your guests to notice the most when they enter your room.
 If you're into art, it can even be your latest and greatest work of art.

 Once you've chosen the thing or area you want to matter the most, the rest of the furniture and decorations will begin to fall into place.
-It's like Tetris.
-You can't imagine how the game will go until you see your first piece, then your second piece, and so on.

 If you have a stand or entertainment centre for holding your television, you'll have to place it somewhere that it fits.
 If you're short on space, mounting the TV can leave a lot more room for other furniture and decor.